plone/documentation/docs/install/containers/examples/nginx-volto-plone.md

 # Nginx, Frontend, Backend container example

-This example is a very simple setup with only one backend and data being persisted in a Docker volume.
+This example is a very simple setup with one backend and data being persisted in a Docker volume.

 Nginx in this example is used as a [reverse proxy](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/").